widdowquinn/Teaching-SfAM-ECR/README.md

 <a id="mybinder"></a>
 ## Run Workshop in the Cloud on MyBinder

-MyBinder is a cloud-based service that allows you to run Jupyter notebooks on someone else's hardware.
+MyBinder is a service that allows you to run Jupyter notebooks in the cloud (i.e. on someone else's hardware).
 This course is provided as interactive notebooks *via* this service, and you can start up an instance by clicking on the button below:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/widdowquinn/teaching-sfam-ecr)